 It never hurts to double down on protecting your company’s precious files.
 So, for instance, in addition to improving security with better locks, you might also consider storing cabinets in areas of the office building that also require special access to enter.
 Keeping important files in a locked cabinet behind a locked door increases the security two-fold.

-Switching a Filing Cabinet Lock
+Add a Filing Cabinet Locking Bar

 Like we mentioned in the previous section, swapping out a filing cabinet lock for a new, better one can be a DIY job for those that know what they’re doing.
 Here’s a quick rundown on how to do it using either a pair of pliers or a wrench:

-- Step 1: Open up the cabinet so that you have access to the lock core.
+- Open up the cabinet so that you have access to the lock core.
 You might even consider removing the respective filing cabinet drawer so that you have plenty of room to work.

-- Step 2: Ensure that the core is in the “unlocked” position and then, depending on the type of core, reach for a wrench or pair of pliers.
+- Ensure that the core is in the “unlocked” position and then, depending on the type of core, reach for a wrench or pair of pliers.
 Using the respective tool, remove either the clip or the nut.

-Contact Us Today
+Contact GV Lock Today